henrikvtcodes/eoxporter/README.md

 # eoxporter

-A basic Prometheus exporter for Arista devices.
+A basic Prometheus exporter for Arista EOS devices.

 ## Usage